Milson Russen Rhodes

 He was very active in the State Medical Service Association and the British Medical Association.
 He studied medicine at Owen's College and qualified in 1902.

-In 1912 he proposed an outline of a new system of a National Medical Service which was published in the British Medical Journal.
+In 1912 he proposed an outline of a new system of a National Medical Service, which was published in the British Medical Journal.
 He advocated a list system much like the system adopted by Lloyd George's government.

+He was the nephew of John Milson Rhodes and testified at his death inquiry, having witnessed his death from an accidental strychnine overdose.